zombyacoff/faceit-python/README.md

 ![pypi](https://img.shields.io/pypi/v/faceit?style=flat-square&color=43a047)

 This library makes it easy to access and use data from the FACEIT gaming platform – such as player stats, matches, and tournaments – directly from your Python programs, without needing to understand the technical details of the FACEIT API.
-Automate and integrate FACEIT data into your projects, whether you’re building apps, analyzing stats, or creating tools for esports and gaming.
+Automate and integrate FACEIT data into your projects, whether building apps, analyzing stats, or creating tools for esports and gaming.

 **See the [official FACEIT API documentation](https://docs.faceit.com/docs) for details about the available data and endpoints.**